OpenRakis/Spice86/README.md

 - SoundBlaster PCM is supported.
 - MT-32 is supported, but not on macOS.
 - General Midi is supported, but only on Windows.
+On *nix systems, you'll need to have libportaudio installed.

 Compatibility list available [here](COMPATIBILITY.md).